jackcallister/jarsbe.github.io/_drafts/2015-02-23-the-flux-quick-start-guide.markdown

 This `CommentForm` **View** requires a `CommentActionCreators` object which is (as the name suggests) an **Action Creator**.

 On form submission `createComment` is called on the **Action Creator**.
-It's passed a `comment` object which simply contains the form text.
-Let's implement the **Action Creator**.
+It's passed a `comment` object which contains the form text.
+Let's build the **Action Creator**.

 ## Actions

-Under the `actions` directory create and implement the following `comment-actions-creator.js` file.
+Under the `actions` directory create and implement the following `comment-action-creators.js` file.

 ```
 var AppDispatcher = require('../dispatcher/app-dispatcher');